litexlang/litex-official-documents/How_Litex_Works/How_Equality_Is_Checked.md

 Litex verifies equality through a multi-step process:

-**Step -1**: Check that all functions appearing on both sides have arguments in their domains.
+**Step 1**: Check that all functions appearing on both sides have arguments in their domains.

-**Step 0**: If the left-hand side and right-hand side are the same, the equality is verified.
+**Step 2**: If the left-hand side and right-hand side are the same, the equality is verified.

-1. **Numeric Simplification**: If both sides are numeric expressions, simplify and compute them (using string matching, not floating-point arithmetic).
+**Step 3**: **Numeric Simplification**: If both sides are numeric expressions, simplify and compute them (using string matching, not floating-point arithmetic).

-2. **Equivalence Set Lookup**: Litex maintains an `equalityMap` that stores equivalence sets.
+**Step 4**: **Equivalence Set Lookup**: Litex maintains an `equalityMap` that stores equivalence sets.
 Two symbols are equal if they belong to the same equivalence set.
 When new equalities are proven, equivalence sets are merged accordingly.

-3. **Recursive Function Checking**: For function expressions, Litex recursively verifies that function names and all corresponding parameters are equal.
+**Step 5**: **Recursive Function Checking**: For function expressions, Litex recursively verifies that function names and all corresponding parameters are equal.

-4. **Or Fact Elimination**: When a known fact has the form `a = v1 or a = v2 or ... or a = vn`, Litex can prove `a = vi` by verifying that all other alternatives are false (i.e., `not a = vj` for all `j ≠ i`).
+**Step 6**: **Or Fact Elimination**: When a known fact has the form `a = v1 or a = v2 or ... or a = vn`, Litex can prove `a = vi` by verifying that all other alternatives are false (i.e., `not a = vj` for all `j ≠ i`).

-5. **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.

-6. **Combining forall with `or` facts**: When a forall fact contains an `or` statement involving equality, Litex can use elimination to prove specific equality cases.
+**Step 7**: **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.
+When a forall fact contains an `or` statement involving equality, Litex can use elimination to prove specific equality cases.

 Additionally, Litex has special handling for:
 - **Symbols with numeric values**: When a symbol has a stored numeric value, Litex automatically substitutes it during verification.